mendicant-original/newman/README.md

-Newman is a microframework which aims to do for email-based applications what Rack and Sinatra have done for web programming. **While our goals may be ambitious, this project is currently in its very early experimental stages, and is in no way safe for use in production.**
+Newman is a microframework which aims to do for email-based applications what Rack and Sinatra have done for web programming. **While our goals may be ambitious, this project is currently in a very early experimental stage, and is in no way safe for use in production.**

 That said, Newman is already capable of doing a number of interesting things.
 In